-to assist the employee in reconciling work and parental responsibilities.
+to assist the employee in reconciling work and parental responsibilities

 - (2) The employer is to consider a request, according to this clause and having regard to the employee's circumstances and, provided the request is genuinely based on the employee's parental responsibilities, may only refuse the request on reasonable grounds related to the effect on the workplace or the employer's business.
-Such grounds might include cost, lack of adequate replacement staff, loss of efficiency and the impact on customer service. - (iv) An employee is eligible, without resuming duty, for subsequent periods of parental leave in accordance with the provisions of this clause. - (v) An employee employed for a fixed term contract has the same entitlement to parental leave, however the period of leave granted is not to extend beyond the term of that contract. - (c) Maternity leave
+Such grounds might include cost, lack of adequate replacement staff, loss of efficiency and the impact on customer service. - (3) In the case of an Employee who is a member of a couple, the period of the extension cannot exceed 12 months, less any period of parental leave that the other member of the couple will have taken in relation to the Child. - (vi) An employee is eligible, without resuming duty, for subsequent periods of parental leave in accordance with the provisions of this clause. - (ix) An employee employed for a fixed term contract has the same entitlement to parental leave, however the period of leave granted is not to extend beyond the term of that contract. - (c) Paid Primary Caregiver Leave